NPE Runn Review

 Transmitting, Displaying & Recording Treadmill INCLINE Data

 Here is a link to more information on displaying and recording INCLINE data.
-Garmin users may already know how to download and install a CIQ data field.
+Garmin users may already be familiar with downloading and installing a CIQ data field.
 You will see the incline on your watch and the recorded data in Garmin Connect.

 Advanced Usage – Runn Factory Reset

 Factory Reset: Press and hold the rear, white button to return to factory settings.
-The factory-calibrated level of accuracy is for 5mph/0 degrees incline
+The factory-calibrated level of accuracy is within 0.1 mph at 5mph and zero incline.

 This is an important point.
 The factory calibration is correct.
 Or, at least, you should assume it is.
 You can do that if you want to calibrate Runn to be wrong, i.e., to match your treadmill’s displayed speed.
 I wouldn’t do that.